ManageIQ-Exchange/manageiq-exchange-frontend/README.md

 # manageiq-exchange-frontend
-React application that integrates with the manageiq-galaxy backend
+React application that integrates with the manageiq-EXCHANGE backend

 # Configure app